 When starting a home remodeling project, wise use of your budget is important.
 You want to ensure you meet your goals without going over budget.

 When planning for any remodeling project, it is important to set your goals ahead of time.
 Maybe you want to renovate a single room, or maybe you are considering an entire house.
 Whatever the scope, write out a list of what you would like to accomplish in each space, and then order the items in terms of importance.
 That will help you prioritize where your money is best spent.
 Also consider short versus long-term goals; perhaps you are willing to wait on some portions of your project, while knocking out more critical updates right away.

-If this may seem a little out of your scope of expertise, having a consultation with an interior designer before you start can help solidify your scope of work.
+If this may seem a little out of your area of expertise, having a consultation with an interior designer before you start can help solidify your scope of work.

 2. Bang for Your Buck

 Kitchen and bathroom remodels can be costly, but they can also add the most value back to your home.
 Therefore, in the long run this may be your wisest financial investment.
 Don’t forget to keep to the budget you make, otherwise you risk not getting a worthwhile return on your spending.
 Bath remodels can be an easy $10k, and kitchen remodels tend to be at least double that.
 Luxury projects can be upwards of $50k or more.
 Not sure how much to budget for individual items, check out our home remodeling budgeting guide.

 If those numbers make you panic, don’t worry!
 We have solutions!
 Moving plumbing and ductwork is usually expensive, so if you can go without it, do so.
 Consider whether you really need to move that sink or toilet, or if you can work within the parameters of the existing layout.
 Also, consider refinishing your old cabinetry instead of getting new ones.
 You can also work around the awkward layout of your kitchen by purchasing storage that increases functionality and choosing kitchen colors and accessories that brighten the space.